Tuesday, February 20, 2018

 JORGE LUIS BORGES WITH THE FINISH LINE WRITERS, GLOUCESTER , MA

-ME: Welcome Señor Borges?
-May we imagine that you are here with us at the Gloucester Writers Center and that we are having a conversation?
+ME: Welcome Señor Borges.
+May we imagine that you are here with us at the Gloucester Writers Center, and that we are having a conversation with you?

 JLB: You may imagine anything.
 You are a writers, are you not?
 But, please, Señora, call me Jorge.
 It is good for me to be remembered.
 So you have been wishing to meet me?